 Or maybe something personal is going on and you aren’t totally focused, or there’s no structure to the market and you lose trade after trade.
-On such days, admit the market has beaten you and stop trading at a pre-determined loss amount.
-You beat the market over the longer-term by doing this.
+On such days, keep the losses contained so you still have most of your capital intact to come back and trade another day.

 Setting Your Daily Day Trading Maximum Loss

-In your trading plan, define your maximum daily loss.
+In your trading plan, define your maximum daily day trading loss.
 If you hit your daily loss limit, stop trading for that day.

 I know many traders who stop trading if they lose their first three trades in a row.
 If you risk about 1% of your capital (see Position Sizing) on each trade, three losses in a row means you’ve lost 3% of your capital.

 3% is the most anyone should be losing in a single day.
 Set your limit at 3% or lower.

 If you are getting close to being stopped for the day, you can always cut our position size in half to give yourself some breathing room.
 For example, you risk 1% per trade, you’ve lost two in a row and if you lose another you will be down 3% and stopped out for the day.
 You can always drop your risk on the next trade to 0.5% (cut position size in half).
 Now you have two chances to make a profitable trade, because you would need to lose the next 2 trades to hit your 3% threshold.
 If you have a winning trade, and you are no longer one losing trade away from your stop-out point, then you can go back to trading your full position size.